alaato/Konfigurator/README.md

 - check if the selected products have accssories
 - if selected products have accssories, look for a matching Id and display A card
 - add function to acssories
+### fixed logo issue on production

+### 24.09

+### adding a flooroutdoor station
+-added functions to add delete
+- added flooroutdoor station to structure
+-changed the UI for the new strucure